donalday/epiNet/README.md

 ## Installation

 epiDeep is written in python and is executed from the command line.
 The package is installation-free.
 Just download the script-test-package folder.
-The package contains both scripts and test run data.
-Run the scripts according the documentation and modify for your own research/usage.
+The folder contains both scripts and test run data.
+Perform the test run according the documentation and modify for your own research/usage.

 epiDeep requires the following tools to be available in the `PATH`:
 * [python3](https://www.python.org/downloads/release/python-368/) (developed on 3.6.8)